-Counseling and Psychological Services (CAPS) is the only free of charge campus agency designated to provide comprehensive psychological services to university enrolled students.
+Counseling and Psychological Services (CAPS) is the only free-of-charge campus agency designated to provide comprehensive psychological services to university-enrolled students.
 We seek to strengthen student learning by minimizing interruption of the learning caused by mental health concerns, assisting with the academic skills needed to successfully matriculate through the university.
-In addition, we offer crisis intervention, career assessment and counseling, presentation services, professional consultation, and graduate training.
+In addition, we offer crisis intervention, and counseling, presentation services, professional consultation, and graduate training.
 Our staff is comprised of licensed (or license-eligible) psychologists and mental health counselors, and graduate interns who provide a confidential environment in which you may explore and resolve issues of concern.

-We offer services in an atmosphere that is welcoming and comfortable for all students regardless of race, gender, ethnic background, age, sexual orientation, citizenship, or physical status.
-Please explore our website to learn more about us to determine if you might benefit from our services.
+We offer services in an atmosphere that is welcoming and comfortable for all students regardless of race, gender, ethnic background, religion, age, sexual orientation, gender identity or expression, citizenship, or physical status.

 News & Announcements

 Listen to JJ Jimenez, Psy.D. and Larry Marks, Ph.D. from CAPS in their inaugural podcast called "A Mental Health Minute" discussing a variety of mental health topics!
 Contribute any ideas or questions you may have for future podcasts!